Principal minors of Gaussian orthogonal ensemble: Introduction

 as $n \to+\infty$, which implies that $T_{m,n}$ and $v^*$ are asymptotically independent.
 Here, $\nu$ is the uniform distribution on $\mathcal S_m$, i.e.,

 \end{thm}

-Let $a_1,..., a_n$ be i.i.d.
-Gaussian random variables $N_{\mathbb R}(0,2)$, for the extreme process let and Then for any $y \in \mathbb{R}$, the following classical result holds (Theorem 1.5.3 in \cite{LLr})

-One can check that Theorem \ref{main} for $T^2_{1, n}$ when $m=1$ is equivalent to this classical result for $M_n$.
-In this sense, our result is fundamental which can be considered as a natural generalization of such classical result for the extreme process of the scalar-valued random variables to the matrix-valued random variables (with correlations).
+The study of principal minors of random matrices holds significant importance and finds applications in various fields such as statistics, machine learning, deep learning, information theory, and more.
+In the following, we only list two of them.

-One motivation to study the maxima of the largest eigenvalues of principle minors is from the study of compressed sensing, where one has to recover an input vector $f$ from the corrupted measurements $y=A f+e$.
-Here, $A$ is a coding matrix and $e$ is an arbitrary and unknown vector of errors.
+In {compressed sensing}, one has to recover an input vector $f$ from the corrupted measurements $y=A f+e$, where $A$ is a coding matrix and $e$ is an arbitrary and unknown vector of errors.
 The famous result by Cand\`{e}s-Tao \cite{TC2} is that if the coding matrix $A$ satisfies the restricted isometry property (Definition 1.1 in \cite{TC2}), then the input $f$ is the unique solution to some $\ell_{1}$-minimization problem provided that the support $S$ (the number of nonzero entries) of errors $e$ is not too large.
 Therefore, one of the major goals in compressed sensing is to construct the coding matrix $A$ that satisfies the restricted isometry property.
-In Section 3 of \cite{TC2}, Cand\`{e}s-Tao proved that the Gaussian random matrices $A$ can satisfy such property with overwhelming probability, and they can derive the estimate about the support $S$ via the probabilistic estimate on the maxima of the largest eigenvalues of principle minors of Wishart matrices $A^TA$.
+In Section 3 of \cite{TC2}, Cand\`{e}s-Tao proved that the Gaussian random matrices $A$ can satisfy such property with overwhelming probability, and they can derive the estimate about the support $S$ via the probabilistic estimate on the maxima of the largest eigenvalues of principal minors of Wishart matrices $A^TA$.
 A simple proof based on the concentration measure theory is present in \cite{B}.
-In this article, we only deal with the GOE case, but it seems that the method can be applied to the Wishart case and it's expected that some Gumbel fluctuation will be observed as well, which can imply better estimates on $S$.
-We would like to postpone the Wishart case for further investigate.

-Another motivation is that the extreme process of the maxima of the largest eigenvalues of principal minors may provide a model that interpolates between the Gumbel distribution in the Poisson regime and the Tracy-Widom law in the random matrix regime.